pablodaniel99/faceDetectionVideo/README.md

 	embed_dictt={}
 ```

 #### After that, on the core of this script, we will reord 5 photos on the face that is currently on the camera.
 I highly recommend due to the algorithm that you have natural light for the photos coming from both sides, to be the more be as calm as possible.
-Afther  <a name="embedthird"></a>
+After that, take the photos pressing the key 's' five times and press to finish the process the key 'q'.
+The code you need is the one below: <a name="embedthird"></a>

 ```python